American Detour

 - Terry - American Detour

 1975.
 A young man wakes up and realizes he has no dream.
 He looks south and sees a land that is apparently chock-full of them.
 So Terry sticks out his thumb and hitch-hikes over the border.
-Within a week, he has a career, a lover and a new home in the middle of a burning city.
+Within a week, he has a career, a sugar daddy and a new home in the middle of a burning city.

 2011.
 Terry is once again standing on the side of a highway, thumb out.
 As it turned out, the Dream included an amazing discovery, a horrific murder, an award-winning film, a sympathetic shrink, and a Pardon.
 Now Terry has to decide if he’s going to flee the scene – or take another crack at the dangerous business of dreaming.

 American Detour is an outsider’s look at life on the inside.
-It has a cast of two, and runs 85 minutes.
+It has a cast of two, and runs 80 minutes.